 Next deadline: 2 Dec 2022

 Investing In Health supports charitable activities and services which improve the overall patient experience with a focus on reducing health inequalities amongst priority and vulnerable groups.

 The fund supports projects in the communities where The Kingdom Housing Association operates.

 Supports local organisations and community groups across Forth Valley to reduce health inequalities and improve mental health and wellbeing.

 The Coalfields Community Investment Programme is a small fund created to support activities that tackle some of the key challenges that still remain in coalfield communities.

 The fund is open to organisations across Forth Valley, particularly those addressing inequalities within vulnerable communities.
-Applications must show combinations of increasing cooking skills, and identify benefits for the participants.
+Applications must show combinations of increasing cooking skills and engagement in food activities.